 Here are some fairy tales that most students might know and can think about in this context:

 Hansel and Gretel

 Beauty and the Beast

-Discuss other versions/adaptations of these stories.
-(New Movie coming out that is going to have a new take on Little Red Riding Hood called Red Riding Hood) Explain the activity for the day.
+Discuss other versions/adaptations of these stories (like the new movie coming out that is going to have a new take on Little Red Riding Hood called Red Riding Hood).
+Explain the activity for the day.
 “We are going to take some famous fairy tales and make them our own by adding our own ending.”

 If there is time, have students describe their favorite fairy tale and give a plot summary.